Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-Now we consider non-disjoint pairs of destabilization annuli of $(\boldsymbol{\upsilon},\Sigma\times I)$ in general position such that the destabilizations of $(\boldsymbol{\upsilon},\Sigma\times I)$ along these annuli have inequivalent unique irreducible representations.
-Among such pairs of annuli, consider $A_1$ and $A_2$ which intersect at the least number of curves.
+Now we consider non-disjoint pairs of destabilization annuli of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ such that the destabilizations of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ along these annuli have inequivalent unique irreducible representations.
+Among such pairs of annuli, consider $A_1$ and $A_2$ in general position so that they intersect transversely at finitely many disjoint curves, and the number of intersection curves is minimal.
 Let the number of curves in $A_{1} \cap A_{2}$ be $k$.
-Note that this assumption implies that any two destabilizations of $(\boldsymbol{\upsilon},\Sigma\times I)$ along a pair of annuli that intersect at less than $k$ curves have equivalent unique irreducible representations.
+Note that this assumption implies that any two destabilizations of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ along a pair of annuli that intersect at less than $k$ curves have equivalent unique irreducible representations.

 Let $C$ be a curve in $A_1 \cap A_2$.
 Then, there are four possible cases.
 If $C$ is open, either it is \textit{vertical} so that its endpoints are in different components of $\partial A_{i=1,2}$, see Figure \ref{intarc}, or it bounds a disk in $A_i$ with a part of $\partial A_i$.
 If $C$ is closed, either it is \textit{horizontal} so that it is parallel to the boundaries of $A_1$ and $A_2$, see Figure \ref{intc}, or it bounds a disk in $A_i$.